 Figure 1 documents the increase over time in the three of the most common types of abortion restrictions.
 Following Casey, there was rapid growth in parental involvement laws, which require that minors have parental notification or parental consent to access abortion.
 More recent and less common are mandatory waiting periods, which require that a women wait a specified period (usually 24 or 48 hours) after receiving specified information before she can access abortion services.
 Since 2010, the fastest growing abortion restriction is a category known as targeted regulations of abortion providers, or TRAP laws.
 Though our data end in 2017, we note that, by 2021, TRAP laws were more common than parental involvement laws across the U.S. (Guttmacher Institute, 2021c).
+As of mid-2023, TRAP laws remain more common than post-Dobbs abortion bans.

 TRAP laws require providers to comply with various regulations including having specific agreements with hospitals for transfer and treatment of patients, locating within a specified proximity to a hospital, or meeting advanced surgical center requirements for building structure or utility systems.
 When clinics cannot comply with such requirements, they may be forced to close either temporarily or permanently, thereby reducing abortion access.
 Such requirements may also prevent potential new clinics from opening.
-The number of states enforcing TRAP laws increased by 59 percent between 2010 and 2017.

 The most widely studied TRAP law is Texas HB2, implemented in 2013.
-It required the most stringent form of hospital admitting privileges and mandated a minimum proximity to a hospital.5 Several studies have documented that HB2 resulted in an increase in distance to the nearest provider, which decreased abortion rates and/or increased birth rates (Quast, Gonzalez, and Ziemba, 2017; Lu and Slusky, 2016; Fischer, Royer, and White, 2018; Lindo et al., 2020).
-One study also documents increases in clinic congestion and delays in abortion timing as a result (Lindo et al., 2020).6 These findings are consistent with evidence from Wisconsin that abortion clinic closures (unrelated to TRAP laws) decreased abortion rates and increased births (Venator and Fletcher, 2020) and are consistent with national evidence that an increase in distance to the nearest abortion provider reduces abortion use and increases births (Myers, 2021c).
+It required the most stringent form of hospital admitting privileges and mandated a minimum proximity to a hospital.
+Several studies have documented that HB2 resulted in an increase in distance to the nearest provider, which decreased abortion rates and/or increased birth rates (Quast, Gonzalez, and Ziemba, 2017; Lu and Slusky, 2016; Fischer, Royer, and White, 2018; Lindo et al., 2020).
+One study also documents increases in clinic congestion and delays in abortion timing as a result (Lindo et al., 2020).
+These findings are consistent with evidence from Wisconsin that abortion clinic closures (unrelated to TRAP laws) decreased abortion rates and increased births (Venator and Fletcher, 2020) and are consistent with national evidence that an increase in distance to the nearest abortion provider reduces abortion use and increases births (Myers, 2021c).

-5It also required that all abortion facilities meet new ASC standards (see Section 3.1).
+&lt;sup>6It also required that all abortion facilities meet new ASC standards (see Section 3.1).
 The ASC standard was scheduled to be enforced in 2014, but it never happened.
 The case Whole Woman's Health v.
 Hellerstedt confirmed this requirement would not be applied.